spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/php-version.md

 template: howto-guide-template
 ---

-The allowed and consistent PHP version is used in different project parts.
+This guide describes how to resolve problems surrounding the allowed and consistent PHP version being used in different project parts.

 ## Problem description

 The PHP version is declared in different configuration files and used by dependencies.
-Need to be sure that all those items have the consistent and supported by spryker PHP version.
+You need to be sure that all those items have a PHP version that is consistent and supported by Spryker..

 PHP versions are checked in:
 - `composer.json`